Silva confirms Everton rejected PSG bid for Gueye

 It is no secret the club are looking for reinforcements, with Zenit's Leandro Paredes also mooted as a target, but Gueye – for whom PSG are said to have offered £22million – will be staying put if Everton can help it.

-"We have rejected the offer," Silva said.
+"We have rejected the offer," Silva told reporters at a news conference on Monday.
 "He is a really important player to us, we don't put [players] on the market.

 "For clubs to buy our players, they have to look for the value of the player.
 I cannot see this price as the right value for the player.